 RISC-V Privilege Levels

-To better understand how all of this works behind the scenes, we'll first have to understand how RISC-V's privilege levels work.
+To better understand how this works behind the scenes, we first have to know a bit more about RISC-V's privilege levels.
 RISC-V has three privilege levels, sometimes called rings or modes.

 Firmware runs in Machine mode, the highest privilege level.
 This is where the bootloader and the Supervisor Execution Environment (SEE) run.
-This SEE is a piece of software that provides a small abstraction layer between the kernel and the hardware, and loads the kernel into memory and jumps to it.
-Our kernel will run in Supervisor-mode, which is the second highest privilege level.
+This SEE is a piece of software that provides a small abstraction layer between the kernel and the hardware, loads the kernel into memory, and jumps to it.
+Our kernel will run in Supervisor-mode, which is the second-highest privilege level.
 Finally, applications will run in User-mode, the lowest privilege level.

 The three privilege levels of RISC-V